cartesi/docs/cartesi-rollups/development/cli-commands.md

 ### `shell`

-Start a shell in the Cartesi machine of the application.
+Starts the Cartesi Machine in interactive mode, providing a shell interface.

 #### Usage:
 ```bash